 The City Council adopted a Character Appraisal and Management Plan for the Oakmount Triangle Conservation Area on 17 March, 2008.
 The document identifies those features which give the area its special character and provides guidance and direction on appropriate forms of development.
 This guidance must now be taken into account when planning applications from the Triangle are determined by the City Council.
 OTRA played a major part in its preparation and welcomes the new policy which strengthens the designation of the Conservation Area.

-[EDIT] Note that the document PDF file is now available on this site from the link at the top of this page.
 If you would like a printed copy please contact us here.

 All of us appreciate and value the special character of the Triangle and want to see it protected from unsuitable and unsympathetic change.
-While the guidance in the Character Appraisal and Management Plan does not prevent modernisation and improvement of homes, it helps us to appreciate those features of ow- homes which are most important in giving the area its character.
+While the guidance in the Character Appraisal and Management Plan does not prevent modernisation and improvement of homes, it helps us to appreciate those features of our homes which are most important in giving the area its character.
 It gives guidance on how the changes and improvements we wish to make can be done in ways that are sympathetic and appropriate to the area as a whole, while ensuring that the changes which we make do not inadvertently and cumulatively erode the Triangle’s special appeal.

 Factors Contributing to the Triangle’s Special Character